 60. Mmmmm, free chocolate.
 Head to Schoc Chocolates in Greytown where nice people get to sample free chocolate.
 Try the lemongrass or wasabi for something a little different

 61. Visit a LOTR filming location.
 Whether you like Lord of the Rings or not, check out the Putangirua Pinnacles.
 This is home to the scene of Dimholt Road in The Lord of the Rings: The Return of the King.
-There are plenty of LOTR filming locations in Wellington, but this is so different.
+There are plenty of LOTR filming locations in Wellington, but this is so different and one of my most recommend places to visit in New Zealand.

 Free Things To Do In Tasman